warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Form.markdown

 ![](../Assets/AlternativeMsgBoxFirstStepMessage.png)
 ![](/Assets/AlternativeMsgBoxFirstStepMessage.png)

 The above example seems not being worth using the alternative.
-However, when encapsulated in a function which exposes all relevant matter via arguments things look much better.
-Copy the following may be copied into a standard module or [download the _mMsg_ module](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/mMsg.bas) and import it.
+Above all when using the _fMsg_ UserForm directly one may not see the forest for the trees because the UserForm exposes an enormous amount od inwards.
+The following is an appropriate interface which has only thos arguments which matter.
+The function may be copied to any standard module.
+[Downloading the _mMsg_ module](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/mMsg.bas) and importing it is an option.
 It has all the required resources on board:
 ```vbs
 Public Function Dsply(ByVal dsply_title As String, _
                       ByRef dsply_message As tMsg, _